tshmak/lassosum/README.md

 # install.packages("fdrtool")
 v <- pseudovalidate(out)
 ```
-Since v0.4.2, it is possible to pass to `pheno` a `data.frame` with the first 2 columns headed by FID and IID, and the third column being the phenotype.
-You can also examine the results in `v$results.table`, assuming `v` is the returned object from `validate` or `pseudovalidate`.
+Since v0.4.2, the `pheno` argument in `validate` can also take a `data.frame` with the first 2 columns headed by FID and IID, and the third column being the phenotype.
+Moreover, a `v$results.table` object is also returned in `validate` and `pseudovalidate`, giving a table with the best PGS and the phenotype tabulated with the FID and IID (family and individual ID).

 ### Parallel processing with the `parallel` package.
 Note that parallel processing is done by `LDblocks`.